tomato42/tls13-spec/draft-ietf-tls-tls13.md

 Note: Versions of TLS prior to TLS 1.3 used the top 32 bits of the Random value to encode the time since the UNIX epoch.

-Note:
-The ClientHello message includes a variable-length session identifier.
-If not empty, the value identifies a session between the same client and server whose security parameters the client wishes to reuse.
-The session identifier MAY be from an earlier connection, this connection, or from another currently active connection.
-The second option is useful if the client only wishes to update the random structures and derived values of a connection, and the third option makes it possible to establish several independent secure connections without repeating the full handshake protocol.
-These independent connections may occur sequentially or simultaneously; a SessionID becomes valid when the handshake negotiating it completes with the exchange of Finished messages and persists until it is removed due to aging or because a fatal error was encountered on a connection associated with the session.
-The actual contents of the SessionID are defined by the server.

 %%% Hello Messages
        opaque SessionID<0..32>;